Justin-Sawyer/recipes-and-deliveries/README.md

 2) As a registered user, I would like the possibility to:

-	- Comment on blog posts and recipes created by other community members.
+	- Comment on blog posts created by other community members.

 	- Up-vote community-created recipes that I find particluarly mouth-watering in the hope that these recipes be added to the recipe database.